lkgamor/sms-voting/README.md

 # Introduction

-This repository contains a sample project on how to vote for candidates in an election using Twilio's SMS API.
+This repository contains a sample project on how to vote for candidates in an election using Spring-boot Twilio's SMS API.

 # To test this Application